From Unstructured Data to Demand Counterfactuals: Theory and Practice

 The bias corrections and diagnostics are computationally light and integrate easily into the standard demand estimation workflow.
-The bias corrections take as inputs the naive parameter estimates, which treat the proxies as the true dimensions of differentiation, and require neither bootstrapping nor any optimization.
+The bias corrections take the naive parameter estimates produced by standard packages (e.g., PyBLP or xlogit) as inputs, and require neither bootstrapping nor additional optimization.
 Similarly, the diagnostics are Lagrange Multiplier (LM) statistics evaluated at the naive estimates.
-All bias corrections, standard errors, and diagnostics admit closed-form expressions.
-These involve first derivatives of choice probabilities and counterfactuals, which are easily computed using automatic differentiation.